 Instagram is the best place to start selling your art online.
 Create a business account with the name of your brand and start posting your art works.
 Don’t wait for the perfect image to start using Instagram.
 Just take the first step and post your product.

 Make sure you optimise your bio to attract the right audience.
 Include what services you offer and where you deliver.
 Also include a link to your website or any other place if any.
 Clearly state how a prospective customer can contact you.
+You can also invest in a small business marketing consult for better optimization of your brand feed.

 When using social media to promote your art business, here are some points to keep in mind: